kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-1.md

 ```

 ## Permalinks
+Just remember that when you first create your WordPress site, go into the Dashboard and reset your Permalinks.
+This will regenerate your `.htaccess` file.
+Many times when your site links are not working it is because you did not do this.

 This a great feature of WordPress that will greatly improve your SEO with just a few clicks.
 It makes your URL much more SEO friendly.